What is a Milestone Trend Analysis?

-These "colorful" lines are above all one thing: an important controlling and early warning instrument.
+The "colored" lines are, above all, one thing: an essential controlling and early warning tool.
 The MTA visualizes the defined milestones over time: from the start to the planned end date.
-Good software tools mostly create an MTA automatically.
+Professional software tools create an MTA automatically.

 The horizontal axis is subdivided into reporting times, e.g., weeks or months, depending on the average duration of your projects.
 The vertical axis represents the date of each milestone at each checkpoint.
 Connecting lines can be used to detect delays early and to derive trends - where appropriate, measures can be taken to ensure compliance with deadlines.

 What do the various trend patterns shown represented in the MTA mean?

 1. Horizontal lines: everything is according to the plan, and the deadlines are met

 2. Uptrend or rising lines: delay of the milestone date

 4. Downtrend or falling lines: earlier completion of the milestone and the planned safety buffer is too large